Population Health Data Delivers Big Returns for Community Health Service Organization

-Lastly, the client intends for their Population Health Initiative to leverage data as a strategic resource for ad hoc reporting and analytics through building out of a data warehouse infrastructure.
-The organization turned to SMC Partners and PilotFish to develop HIT bandwidth to bridge their data and technology gaps, add capabilities to acquire, transform, normalize and use multiple sources of data and become more data-driven in order to achieve their Population Health goals.
+Lastly, the client intends to use their Population Health Initiative to leverage data as a strategic resource for ad hoc reporting and analytics through building out of a data warehouse infrastructure.
+The organization turned to SMC Partners and PilotFish to develop HIT bandwidth to bridge their data and technology gaps, add capabilities to acquire, transform, normalize and use multiple sources of data as well as become more data-driven in order to achieve their Population Health goals.

 Partnering with PilotFish, SMC helped the organization and its members adopt and use healthcare information technology to improve the quality and efficiency of services that they each provide.
 SMC created a special project to utilize popHealth, an open source, flexible data extraction tool to enhance the organization’s ability to extract data, produce other reports or data feeds for Uniform Data Set (UDS), Patient-Centered Medical Home (PCMH), Department of Public Health (DPH) or other reporting needs.
 Through an HRSA funded HCCN grant, SMC Partners has also been contracted to build on the successes of the popHealth project to extract and normalize the clinical data from member EHRs and to collaboratively build a data warehouse as well as reporting analytics with comingled claims and clinical data.